Ghana–United Kingdom relations

-Ghana–United Kingdom relations are the diplomatic, historical and trade relations between Ghana and the United Kingdom.
-Modern state Ghana-UK relations began when Ghana became independent from the UK in 1957.
+Ghana–United Kingdom relations are the diplomatic, historical and trade relations between the Republic of Ghana and the United Kingdom of Great Britain and Northern Ireland.
+Modern state Ghana-UK relations began when Ghana became independent from the UK in 1957 as the Dominion of Ghana.

 Overview

 People have been migrated between the area today known as Ghana and the UK since 1555.
 In 1880–1919 there were 150 Ghanaians living in the UK.
 The 1961 census recorded 10,000 Ghanaians living in the UK, the largest number of British Ghanaians moved to the UK between 1957 and 1980 due to the economic climate in Ghana.
 Ghana was the first African nation to gain independence from the UK in 1957.
-In 2001, there were 56,112 British-/Ghanaians lived in the UK, in 2011 there were 95,666 British-Ghanaians according to the UK census, with the Office for National Stastistics reporting a rise to 114,000 in 2019.
+In 2001, there were 56,112 British-/Ghanaians lived in the UK, in 2011 there were 95,666 British-Ghanaians according to the UK census, with the Office for National Statistics reporting a rise to 114,000 in 2019.
 The majority of these live in Greater London and Manchester.
 With the completion of Brexit, both countries signed the Interim Trade Partnership Agreement on 2 March 2020, worth around £1.2 billion.